Woodbridge Smile Centre

 3. Take Painkillers

-There are various neutral remedies with anti-inflammation properties that can relieve your dental pain.
-Colive, garlic, onion, and many other ingredients can be effective in reducing the discomfort caused by your toothache.
+There are various natural remedies with anti-inflammatory properties that can help relieve your dental pain.
+Clove, garlic, onion, and many other ingredients can be effective in reducing the discomfort caused by your toothache.
 Here’s how to use each one.

-- Peppermint tea bags: Peppermint has a cooling effect and can be effective in numbing pain temporarily.
+• Peppermint tea bags: Peppermint has a cooling effect and can be effective in temporarily numbing pain.
 Brew a peppermint tea bag and let it cool down.
 Once it’s slightly warm or cold, place it on the affected tooth for a few minutes.

 Does My Toothache Need Emergency Dental Care?